fmadore/IWAC-topic-modelling/README.md

 The application's TypeScript files provide the core functionality and ensure robust type-checking across the application.
 Key aspects include:

-- **Controllers**: For example, the `graphController.ts` in `src/lib/controllers` coordinates the D3 force simulation, zooming, panning, and updates to the graph based on user interactions.
+- **Controllers**: The `graphController.ts` in `src/lib/controllers` coordinates the D3 force simulation, zooming, panning, dragging, and updates to the graph based on user interactions.
 - **Utilities**: Files like `simulation.ts` and `visualization.ts` in `src/lib/utils` set up the force simulation, define default configurations, and manage rendering, zooming, and dragging behaviors.
 - **Data Processing**: The `dataProcessing.ts` file converts raw topic and document data into a structured format with nodes and links, which the visualization consumes.
 - **Models and Types**: Files such as `models.ts`, `types.ts`, `types.d.ts`, and `interfaces.ts` define the structure of topics, documents, links, and overall visualization data, ensuring consistency via strong type checking.

-Together, these TypeScript files form a solid foundation for the application's interactive visualization and data processing.

 ## Installation and Setup